8 Trace Elements That Keep You Healthy

 Prolonged exposure can also cause chronic ulcers of the skin, dermatitis, irritation of the respiratory tract, bronchospasm, and pneumonia.
 Chromium-rich food sources are chicken, cheese, eggs, fish, corn, potatoes, mushrooms etc.

-Cobalt is a component of the Vitamin B12.
+Cobalt is a component of the Vitamin B12 and one of the key trace elements that keep you healthy.
 It plays an important role in the metabolism of the amino acid methionine.
-Cobalt also helps in forming amino acids and some proteins in nerve cells, and in creating neurotransmitters for the body.
+Additionally, it helps in forming amino acids and some proteins in nerve cells, and in creating neurotransmitters for the body.
 It is useful for anaemia treatment and red blood cells production but at high exposure levels.

 Cobalt deficiency can cause cardiomyopathy, fatigue, digestive disorders and neuromuscular problems.
 Cobalt-rich food sources are milk, kidney, liver, meat, seafood etc.